HISTORY OF GLOBAL RELATIONS

 Assessment methods

 Final oral exam.
-The exam aims to assess the critical understanding of the contents discussed during the course and the individual reflection on the assigned bibliography.
+The exam aims to assess the critical understanding of the contents discussed during the course and the individual reflection on the assigned materials.
 It will therefore consist of two/three questions.
-The approximate duration is 20 minutes.
+The approximate duration is 15-20 minutes: expected learning results 1.Knowledge and understanding, 3.Judgement abilities, 4.
+Communicative abilities, and 5.Learning abilities.

 Regarding the grading, the exam will be marked on a scale ranging from 0 to 30.
 The minimum passing grade is 18.
 Honors ("lode") will be granted only for exceptional capacity of judgment and excellent knowledge of the topics under evaluation